laravel-enso/documentation/docs/guide/development.md

 you should use as example the default themes, available on the `client/node_modules/@enso-ui/themes` path.

 You may create a patch using `patch-package` for the `themes` package and customize them to your heart's desire.

+## Adding static assets

+If there are local static assets such as image resources which you may require within the project, you can create a `client/src/images` folder and place them there.

+Afterwards, you should add a configuration object to the `CopyPlugin` section from `vue.config.js` so that the images are copied on build.